Head down in week 32 of pregnancy?

-Measuring roughly 29cm from their head to their bottom, and weighing around 4lbs1, your baby is well developed by week 32 of your pregnancy.
+Measuring roughly 29cm from their head to their bottom, and weighing around 4lbs11, your baby is well developed by the time you are 32 weeks pregnant.
 The majority of their body systems are formed and functioning, and they regularly pass urine, the waste product of the amniotic fluid they swallow2.

 Their lungs still have some developing to do, but breathing amniotic fluid3 helps to strengthen them in preparation for their first inhalation of air1.

-“By week 32, your baby can turn their head from side to side.”
+“By week 32 of pregnancy, your baby can turn their head from side to side.”

 Although your baby sleeps for much of the day, when they’re awake, they may be experimenting with their new ability to turn their head from side to side1.
 They’re becoming more aware of their own body now, and can suck their thumb and kick their feet whenever the mood takes them4.